x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/high-availability/manage-ha/datacenter-switchovers.md

 ms.author: dmaguire
 author: msdmaguire
 manager: serdars
-ms.date: 6/8/2018
+ms.date: 7/9/2018
 ms.audience: ITPro
 ms.topic: article
 ms.prod: exchange-server-itpro
 localization_priority: Normal
 ms.assetid: ac208c12-04d0-4809-bacd-72478ff14983
-description: "Summary: How to plan for, and then perform, a datacenter switchover in Exchange 2016."
+description: "Summary: How to plan for, and then perform, a datacenter switchover in Exchange Server."
 ---

 # Datacenter switchovers

- **Summary**: How to plan for, and then perform, a datacenter switchover in Exchange 2016.
+ **Summary**: How to plan for, and then perform, a datacenter switchover in Exchange 2016 or Exchange 2019.

 In a site resilient configuration, automatic recovery in response to a site-level failure can occur within a DAG, allowing the messaging system to remain in a functional state.
 This configuration requires at least three locations, as it requires deploying DAG members in two locations and the DAG's witness server in a third location.